lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Note that X-Wing uses SHA3 as the combiner KDF whereas Composite ML-KEM uses either SHA3 or HMAC-SHA2 which are interchangeable in the X-Wing proof since both behave as random oracles under multiple concatenated inputs.

-The Composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM as well.
+The composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM as well.

 ### Second pre-image resistance of component KEMs {#sec-cons-ct-collision}